jmgclark/NewDelhi2017/6-Rmarkdown/README.md

 # Activity
 Next, we'll have some time for another choose-your-own-adventure activity.
 Options include:

 - Go through some of the basic R tutorials using 'swirl'.
-Do to this, follow the instructions at the end of the  'r_studio.R' file.
+Do to this, follow the instructions at the end of the  'r_intro.R' file.

 - If you're a little more comfortable in R, try writing your own RMarkdown document.
 There are lots of tips on the [RStudio website](http://rmarkdown.rstudio.com/lesson-1.html) and a good [reference guide here](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf).
 If you want to tinker with the RMarkdown formatting to write a really nice looking academic paper, check out [this link](http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/)